Raveena-29/cloud-computing/README.md

 # cloud-computing
 ##**Keywords**
 <br>

-**etcd** : Etcd is a key-value data store.
-It reliably stores the configuration data of the cluster, representing the overall state of the cluster at any given point of time.
-Favors consistency over availability in the event of a network partition.
+**etcd** :
+- Open source key value data store
+- Manage and store data that help keep distributed systems running
+- Well known for being on of core components of kubernetes
+  - manages and stored kubernetes State Data , configuration data and meta data

+**Features of etcd**
+1. Fully replicated
+   - every node in an etcd cluster has access to the full data store.
+1. Reliably consistent
+   - every data read in an etcd cluster is going to return the most recent data right
+1. Highly Available
+   - can tolerate network partitions and hardware failure too
+1. Fast
+   - bendmarked at 10,000 writes per second
+1. Secure
+   - Uses transport layer security with SSL client certificate authentication.
+1. Simple to use
+   - A web app can read and write data to etcd using simple http JSON tools.
+1. Watch Function
+   - If configuration and store data of kubernetes ever go out of sync, etcd will let the kubernetes API know and the kubernetes API will reconfigure the cluster acccordingly.

 <br>

+**CISC** :
-**CISC** : Complex instructiion set computer , closed source - Imtel , AMD
+- Complex instructiion set computer
+-  closed source - Intel , AMD
+-  single instructions can execute several low-level operations
+   - such as a load from memory, an arithmetic operation, and a memory store
 <br>

+**RISC** :
-**RISC** : Reduced Instruction Set Computer , Closed sourse-ARM
+- Reduced Instruction Set Computer
+-  Closed sourse-ARM
 <br>

+**RISC-V** :
-**RISC-V** : It is an ISA based on reduced instruction set computer(RISC) principles.
-Open source
+- It is an ISA based on reduced instruction set computer(RISC) principles
+-  Open source
 <br>

+**Kernel** :
-**Kernel** : Program to manage communication between software .
-User-level applications and hardware.
-CPU and disk memory
+- Program to manage communication between software .
+-  User-level applications and hardware.
+-   CPU and disk memory
 <br>

+**DNS** :
-**DNS** : Turns domain names into IP addresses, which allow browsers to get to websites and other internet resources.
+- Turns domain names into IP addresses, which allow browsers to get to websites and other internet resources.
 <br>
 **ISA** : instruction Set Architecture , Hardware interaction , input - outputs , registers , data types
 <br>